myclonelife/exosphere/website/benefits.md

 ## Technology benefits

+- pain-free __micro-services:__
+  Most existing micro-service frameworks have been developed by very seasoned teams at top-tier tech companies, designed for dealing with extremely large code bases and massive scale.
+  Often they have evolved out of existing architectures, and are designed for extreme-scale operation by seasoned developers and ops teams.
-- use micro-services in a way that works, because the stack is designed from the ground up for them
+  Exosphere is one of the first frameworks that is designed from the ground up for micro-services, for getting started easily, by smaller and fast-moving teams.
+  Everybody who has tried microservices has found that they have benefits, but quickly become painful because there are so many more moving pieces in production, and everything must be heavily automated.
+  Exosphere provides this level of automation and best practices, and contains everything needed to scale up to levels sufficient for 99% of all businesses in the world.

-- leading-edge high-tech,
+- __human friendly:__
-  packaged into a toolkit that is optimized for human ergonomics, productivity, and delight.
+  Exosphere contains very modern technology, packaged up into a solution that is optimized for human ergonomics, productivity, and fun.

+- __automated:__
-- the framework goes the extra mile for its users by automating the boilerplate
+  the framework goes the extra mile so that its users don't have to.
+  It automates most of the boilerplate and best practices.

+- __efficient and flexible:__
-- offer highly productive, opinionated conventions on top of a generic foundation
+  Exosphere offers highly productive, opinionated conventions on top of a generic foundation

+- __goals driven:__
-- develop against explicit
-  functional, performance, security, and reliability requirements<sup>&#42;</sup>
+  Exosphere provides mechanisms to develop against explicit functional, performance, security, and reliability requirements<sup>&#42;</sup>

+- __multi-cloud:__
-- data-center aware, runs on top of public and private cloud environments like [AWS](https://aws.amazon.com),
+  data-center aware, runs on top of public and private cloud environments like [AWS](https://aws.amazon.com),
   [Google Cloud](https://cloud.google.com),
   [Azure](https://azure.microsoft.com),
   [DCOS](https://dcos.io), etc<sup>&#42;</sup>

 - marketplace for reusable services<sup>&#42;</sup>